Accrual Limits Sample Clauses

 Accrual Limits.
 Vacation pay will not accrue past 200 hours; Employees will be notified at 160 hours to schedule vacation as soon as possible.

 Accrual Limits.
 Vacation shall be taken at the convenience of the City with the approval of the department head.
 Where possible, such vacation should be taken annually and not accumulated from year to year.
-All eligible employees, however, shall be allowed to accumulate two (2) years allowance of vacation.
-If the employee is prohibited by the supervisor from taking the employee's vacation because of manpower shortages or operational needs, the employee shall be paid all vacation in excess if two (2) years at the employee’s regular rate of pay at the time of the pay-off.
+All eligible employees, however, shall only be allowed to accumulate vacation in an amount equal to two times their annual accrual rate (“Maximum Accrual”).
+Once Maximum Accrual is reached, it is intended that employees not be entitled to accrue additional vacation until the amount of accumulated vacation is reduced to a level below Maximum Accrual.
+If the employee is prohibited by the supervisor from taking the employee's vacation because of staffing shortages or operational need, the employee shall be paid for the period of advance authorized vacation.
+Such vacation shall be approved by the department head and paid at the employee’s regular hourly rate of pay in effect for the scheduled period of vacation.
+Starting with January 2018 vacation accruals, the balance of vacation leave earned must fall below Maximum Accrual.
+An employee will not be allowed to accrue vacation that exceeds the Maximum Accrual until the vacation falls below the Maximum Accrual.

 Accrual Limits.
 The Employee is entitled to accrue all unused leave, without limit; and, in the event the Employee’s employment is terminated, either voluntarily or involuntarily, the Employee shall be compensated for all accrued leave.